Phone interviews are used to screen candidates for a job and get a sense of what you’d be like to work with.

-Phone interviews are usually shorter (15 to 30 minutes) and more to the point than your standard interview.
 However, the interview questions asked during a phone screening aren’t any easier than during a full-length interview.

 1. Tell me about yourself

 “Tell me about yourself” is usually the first question asked during a phone interview.
-Interviewers usually ask this question to break the ice and get to know more about your background.
+Interviewers ask this question to break the ice and get to know more about your background.

 How to answer